 Borders are temporarily closed.
 Flights from India, Yemen, Vietnam, DR Congo, Uganda, Zambia and Nigeria are suspended.

 These passengers are allowed to enter:

-- houseworkers travelling with their sponsors;
+- domestic workers travelling with their sponsor;

 Citizens of Nigeria must be holders of a return ticket and confirmed hotel booking.

 Transit via Abu-Dhabi (AUH) airport can’t be more than 24 hours.
 If it’s longer than 12 hours passenger must have an airside hotel reservation.

 Passengers entering or transiting via Dubai airport (DXB), Al Maktoum (DWC), Sharjah (SHJ) or Ras Al Khaimah (RKT) must have negative COVID-19 test result.
 The test must be taken no later than 72 hours before departure of the last direct flight to UAE.
 Test must be taken by an approved laboratory listed on the website.
 If arriving from Nigeria there is a requirement of additional COVID-19 rapid test which must be taken no more than 4 hours before deaprture from the first embarkation point.
 This rule doesn’t apply to:

 - children younger than 12 years;

 - citizens of UAE.

 Visa on arrival facilities at Abu Dhabi have been restarted.